Welcome to the new KidsHealth website! See what is new.

 Hand, foot and mouth disease is more common in warm weather - usually in the summer or early autumn.
 But it can happen at any time of year.

-How does hand, foot and mouth disease spread?
+How hand, foot and mouth disease spreads

 Hand, foot and mouth disease spreads easily between people - it is very easy to catch.

-Children with hand, foot and mouth disease are most likely to spread the disease in the first week - before all the blisters have dried.
+Tamariki with hand, foot and mouth disease are most likely to spread the disease in the first week - before all the blisters have dried.

 Blisters